About Brian

 Footnotes:

 1. <— A library specialist (or library technical assistant) is a person who works in a library and actually does library work — unlike a librarian, who is generally a persion working in a library who doesn’t do library work (the primary exception to the rule being a reference librarian).
-I realize this is counterintuitive to what most people would assume, and if you want to think of me as a librarian I won’t hold it against you.
+I realize this is counterintuitive to what most people would assume, and if you want to call me a librarian I won’t hold it against you.
+I even call myself that sometimes when I’m asked what I do and am too lazy to explain fully.
 For the record, however, most people holding the title of a “real” librarian are actually library administrators.
 Since I got into the profession to do library work rather than administrative work, I’m a library specialist rather than a librarian. <—

 Contents | Top